 That's the man he was, Have you heard enough?

-[Chorus] a shame, what a shame, To judge life that you can't change The choir sings, the church bells ring So, won't you give this man his wings?
+[Chorus] What a shame, what a shame, To judge a life that you change The choir sings, the church bells ring So, won't you give this man his wings?
 What a shame to have to beg you to See we're not all the same What a shame

-God forgive the hands that laid you down They never knew how, but your broken Heart can break the sound And change the season Now the leaves are falling faster, Happily ever after You gave me hope through your now you will live forever
+forgive the hands that laid down They never knew how, but your broken Heart can break the sound And change the season Now the leaves are falling faster, Happily ever after You gave me hope through your endeavors And you will live forever